Electrical Measuring Instruments: Indicating, Recording & Integrating Types

 2. Secondary instrument:

-• The secondary instrument is those in which the value of Current, Voltage or any other quantity to be measured can be determined from its deflection only.
+• The secondary instrument is one in which the value of Current, Voltage, or any other quantity to be measured can be determined from its deflection only.

 • In other words, secondary instruments need calibration.